How to Remove a Director from a Company in Singapore

 When a director is disqualified, he is not allowed to be a director or take part in the management of any local or foreign company.

-This is unless he seeks permission from the High Court or Official Assignee.
+This is unless he seeks permission from the General Division of the High Court or Official Assignee.

 When can a director be disqualified?